ChrisNosowsky/flutter-time-app/README.md

 # World Time App

-A simple world time app I created to learn Flutter and the Dart programming lanaguage created by Google.
+A simple world time app I created to learn Flutter and the Dart programming language created by Google.

 App uses class structuring, widget trees, promises and asynchronous functions to await the arrival of a world time API endpoint.